mapbox/geojsonhint/README.md

 Thanks to `jsonlint-lines`, GeoJSON that is also not valid [JSON](http://json.org/) can return informative, line-oriented parsing errors.

+## Specification

+The basis of this tool is the published [GeoJSON](http://www.geojson.org/) 1.0 specification.
+In the few cases where [draft-geojson](https://github.com/geojson/draft-geojson/blob/master/middle.mkd), the ietf-candidate version of GeoJSON, is more precise (for instance, [the id property](https://github.com/mapbox/geojsonhint/issues/24), the validator follows the draft spec as well.

 ## API

 `errors = geojsonhint.hint(string or object)`